A Smaller School?

 A virtual open house is an online event showcasing properties to potential buyers or renters.
 Learn key benefits, hosting tips, and top digital tools for success.

-Here's the thing: a virtual open house isn't just a Zoom call with a slideshow.
-It's a fully designed experience that guides visitors through your space, introduces key people, and answers questions on the spot.
+Here’s the thing: for admissions and enrollment teams, the virtual open house isn’t a pandemic workaround — it’s become a permanent, high-yield tool in the admissions arsenal.
+Families in distant time zones who can’t travel, first-generation students doing their research late at night, prospective students narrowing a list of ten schools to three — a virtual open house reaches all of them.
+And when it’s done well, it creates the same deposit-driving connection that an in-person campus visit does.
+Sometimes better.
+It’s a fully designed experience that guides visitors through your space, introduces key people, and answers questions on the spot.
 The best ones feel personal and engaging—not like watching a boring webinar.
 They give attendees control to explore what matters most to them.

 Key Characteristics of Virtual Open House